MaikMichel/dbFlow/docs/migrating.md

 # Migrating

-### Basic adjustments
+## Basic adjustments

 If you want to migrate from an old version to a new version, you have to do the following steps

-1. pullthe current dbFlow version from github
+1. pull the current dbFlow version from github
 2. Adjust the directory structure from top to bottom

 !!! info "Important"